 What Does the Eastern Brown Snake Look Like?

-As its name suggests, the eastern brown snake’s primary identifying feature is its coloration.
+The eastern brown snake’s main identifying feature is its coloration.
 It is an even, pale to dark brown from head to tail, with no markings or patterning.

 Is the Eastern Brown Snake Aggressive?